diegocabello/kaleidoscope/README.md

 ## About

-The objective of this project is to make an application of the most important technological innovation this century, AI, through the invention of a new digital medium, the **V-BOOK**.
+The objective of this project is to make an application of the most important technology this century, AI, through the invention of a new digital medium, the **V-BOOK**.
 The **V-BOOK** is an animated video slideshow of AI-generated images corresponding to segments of text from a book, with potential to expand into stories explicitly written in that medium.
 This application was chosen with intent to preserve literacy and literary culture.

 ## How it works